bdgDC/RajRetreatMontenegro/README.md

 # RajRetreatMontenegro
 Raj's 40th Birthday.
-PA and Raj have rented a house in Kotor, Montenegro, August 11 to 16, 2020.
+PA and Raj have rented a house in Kotor, Montenegro, in Augus 2020t: Tuesday the 11th to Sunday 16th.